janelchumley/Zapier_Take_Home_Assignment/README.md

 ## Zapier Monthly Active Users Analysis

 ### Prerequisites

-1. To run the Jupyter notebook in your local environment, the following should be installed on your machine.
+1. The following should be installed on your machine.
     * Python 3.7
     * Anaconda or Miniconda for Python 3.7
         * [Download Anaconda here](https://www.anaconda.com/distribution/)
         * [Download Miniconda here](https://docs.conda.io/en/latest/miniconda.html)
 2. Environment variables to connect to the Redshift cluster in a .bashrc or .bash_profile file.
-    The following names should be used:
+    The following variable names should be used in your environment:
     * ZAP_USER for user name
     * ZAP_PASS for password
     * ZAP_HOST for host